canonical/craft-parts/docs/common/craft-parts/reference/plugins/scons_plugin.rst

 **Type:** list of strings
 **Default:** []

-Parameters to pass to scons for building and installation.
+Parameters to pass to SCons for building and installation.

 Environment variables
 ---------------------